Last Updated: 14 Jan 2026

 Teaching in special education schools

-Special Education (SPED) schools provide customised and well-developed support for students with moderate to severe special educational needs.
+Special Education (SPED) schools provide customised support for students with moderate to severe special educational needs.
 Learn how to apply to be a teacher in these schools.

 Overview

-All special education (SPED) schools provide customised and well-developed learning support for children with higher support needs.
+The special education (SPED) schools are run by social service agencies and fully funded by the government and community.
+They provide customised learning support for children with higher support needs.
 If you have a strong interest to guide these children and youths to achieve their potential in “Living, Learning and Working”, consider becoming a SPED teacher.

 As a SPED teacher, you will: